 "We're still alive," says Laura Sibilia, the BDCC's project director for economic development.
 "There's a lack of experience with disasters on this scale.
 We didn't understand how long recovery takes.
 These needs are going to keep going forward.
 We're going to have funds coming in -- a year and a half after the flood."

 Eleven to 12 small business owners have already come forward to make claims.
 Businesses that are looking to finish repairs and replace equipment and building space are expected to submit their information on a form with the RDC, which has a goal of getting things back to the way they were, as closely as possible, and rebuild Windham County.

 "I'm very optimistic about small businesses.
 Small communities benefit from it.
 In Vermont, small businesses fit right in," said David Parker, a contractor who filled out an application.
-He believes that getting money from these funds will be beneficial to redeveloping the area after Irene, but a lot of hard work is going to be needed.

 Another applicant is Ann Coleman, whose entire gallery in Wilmington was destroyed after the storm.
 Her art work appears all over southern Vermont.
 She has been fundraising in order to rebuild her business.

 At the Vermont Economic Development Authority's request, the BDCC recently submitted another type of grant proposal, which would further help the small businesses in Windham County and Bennington.
 The grant would go further to assist Vermont businesses in need.
 This is part of the plan for the ongoing disaster recovery redevelopment.